gradle/speed-challenge/README.md

 ## How It Works

-Contestants will get a chance to speed up their Gradle and Maven builds by trying out our Gradle (https://docs.gradle.org/current/userguide/build_cache.html) or Maven (https://docs.gradle.com/enterprise/maven-build-cache/) Build Cache and can verify their results using our free Build Scan(tm)(https://scans.gradle.com/).
+Challengers will get a chance to speed up their Gradle and Maven builds by trying out our Gradle (https://docs.gradle.org/current/userguide/build_cache.html) or Maven (https://docs.gradle.com/enterprise/maven-build-cache/) Build Cache and can verify their results using our free Build Scan(tm)(https://scans.gradle.com/).

 To participate, all you'll need to do is enable caching in scanning in Gradle, or add the free Gradle Enterprise extension to the Maven project of your choice and connect to our contest events server.
-You'll run a cached build, and post a screenshot of your cache savings from the free Build Scan(tm) interface.
-The user with the highest cache avoidance savings % per-round will win!
+You'll run a cached build and email us a screenshot of your cache savings from the free Build Scan(tm) interface.

 # Instructions for Gradle